Tiling dense hypergraphs: Proof of the main results

-The proof of \cref{lem:almost-perfect-matching} is based on the following fact, which tiles a uniform hypergraph $P$ almost perfectly with complete partite graphs of constant order, provided that the minimum degree of $P$ forces a perfect matching. \footnote{We note that with a bit more care, this can be relaxed to the minimum degree forcing a perfect fractional matching.}
+It remains to show \cref{lem:covering-with-blow-ups}.
+The proof is based on the following fact, which tiles a uniform hypergraph $P$ almost perfectly with complete partite graphs of constant order, provided that the minimum degree of $P$ forces a perfect matching.

-\begin{lemma} For $\mu,\, 1/b,\, 1/s \gg 1/n$, every $n$-vertex $s$-graph $P$ with $\delta_1(P) \geq \left(\th_{1}^{}(\mat_s)+\mu \right) \binom{n-1}{s-1}$ contains a $K_s^{(s)}(b)$-tiling missing at most $\mu n$ vertices. \end{lemma}
+\begin{lemma} For $\mu,\, 1/b,\, 1/s \gg 1/n$, every $n$-vertex $s$-graph $P$ with $\delta_1(P) \geq \left(1-1/s+\mu \right) \binom{n-1}{s-1}$ contains a $K_s^{(s)}(b)$-tiling missing at most $\mu n$ vertices. \end{lemma}

+Before we come to the proof of \cref{lem:blow-up-matching}, let us show how it implies \cref{lem:covering-with-blow-ups}.
+The idea is simple: we first apply \cref{lem:blow-up-matching} to cover most vertices of the property $s$-graph with complete partite graphs.
+Then we use \cref{thm:erd64} to cover most vertices of each of the partite graphs with the desired blow-ups.